bsdimp/freebsd-git-docs/vendor.md

 is the source of truth.
 If you use a different convention, replace freebsd with your name.

-There are hundreds, if not thousands of	tags related to	vendor imports that the FreeBSD project has created over the years.
-To	keep all this clutter from getting in the way, vendor	branches were imported in their own name space, in much the same way notes are.

 To import notes (helpful when you want to look up svn revisions), for example, one would clone the repository and then do:
 ```